malandrakisgeo/protovima-kernel/README.txt

 My first step in kernel programming.
 More of a playground than an actual project.

-Goal: an OS providing a simple shell with some basic commands.
+Goal: a kernel providing a shell with some basic commands.

 Supposed to run on any single-core CPU with an i386 architecture.